Insurance in super

-Contributions that are made to super in order to fund insurance premiums will count against the relevant contributions caps.
+Contributions that are made to super in order to fund insurance premiums will count toward relevant contributions caps.
 This includes contributions made to standalone insurance offerings held within a superannuation environment.

-Contributions made by an employer, or personal concessional contributions will count against a member's concessional contributions cap, while after tax contributions used to fund premiums will count against a member's non-concessional contributions cap.
+Contributions made by an employer, or personal concessional contributions will count toward a member's concessional contributions cap, while after-tax contributions used to fund premiums will count toward a member's non-concessional contributions cap.

 Self-insurance generally prohibited from 1 July 2013

 Historically, a fund's current or contingent liability to provide death or disability insurance was often provided - at least in part - by the assets of the fund.
-From 1 July 2013, super funds are prohibited from self-insuring, with two exceptions.
+Since 1 July 2013, super funds have been prohibited from self-insuring, with two exceptions.

-Secondly, super funds that self-insure at 1 July 2013 will generally be able to continue to self-insure in respect of defined benefit fund members.
+Secondly, super funds that self-insure at 1 July 2013 are generally be able to continue to self-insure in respect of defined benefit fund members.

 Last modified: Thursday, January 11, 2018